USCDTG/public_ppmi_rna_app/README.md

 **Version 1.010**

 ## Install HTML (Minimum)
 This page provides for installation of the PPMI RNA Portal 'public access' version.
 This public access version provides researchers summary level data.
-To minimally install this embedded application, two lines must be added to the HTML of an existing parent page.
-The first line is the `div` element where the app is contained and requires `id=itg_ppmi_rna_app`, and the second provides the API's URL.
-An example HTML page is provided in the repository.
+To minimally install this embedded application, two `<div>` elements must be added to the HTML of an existing parent page.
+The first `div` is where the app is contained and requires `id=itg_ppmi_rna_app`, and the second `div` provides the API's URL.

 ```
 <div id="itg_ppmi_rna_app" style="max-width:1500px"></div>